Trevor Lawrence Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 - Lawrence has passed for 1,146 yards (229.2 per game) while completing 59.4% of his passes (104-for-175), with six touchdowns and eight interceptions.

-- He has added 110 rushing yards (22.0 ypg) on 24 carries while scoring two touchdowns on the ground.
+- He has added 110 rushing yards on 24 carries with two touchdowns, averaging 22.0 yards per game.

-- The Jaguars have run 58.9% passing plays and 41.1% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Jaguars, who rank 28th in the NFL in points scored, have attempted a pass 58.9% of the time while running the football 41.1% of the time.

-- Lawrence has thrown 17 passes in the red zone this season, 42.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Lawrence's matchup with the Dolphins.